Use Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 kubectl get event --all-namespaces

-By default, each event is configured by Kubernetes to only have a one hour Time to Live (TTL).
+By default, Kubernetes configures each event with a one-hour Time to Live (TTL).

 kubectl -n my-db-ns get pod